nherriot/ansible_works/myPlatforms/chapter3-creating-admin-users.md

 	/> ansible NoisyAtomUbuntu14 -s -m user -a "name=noisy_atom_cms password=kQMKsfd71mvis  group=admin createhome=yes generate_ssh_key=yes " -u root

+### Note: Using Ansible playbooks from different machines

+When you are running ansible playbooks from different machines they will not have the SSH public key that has been created automatically from the Ansible 'user' module used above.
+What needs to be done is to copy the SSH key of the new machine onto the remove system with the SSH Coppy command.
+Most importantly you **must** copy the SSH public key for the user that being used to run the commands on the remote machine.
+In our case we are done this as user *noisy_atom_cms* so the command would be:

+	/> ssh-copy-id noisy_atom_cms@104.236.14.12

 ## Step 3 - Manually SSH Onto The Machine As The New User